 To bridge this gap and achieve global development goals, we must rethink how concessional finance is allocated.
-Currently, the system lacks clear criteria reflecting the diverse needs of different countries and sectors, particularly regarding long-term investments in children's well-being.
+Currently, the system lacks clear criteria reflecting the diverse needs of different countries and sectors, particularly regarding long-term investments in the well-being of children.
 By prioritizing children, we can create a lasting impact on poverty reduction and sustainable development.

-Investing in children’s health, education, nutrition, and social protection is essential for meeting immediate needs and building human capital and resilience.
+Investing in the health, education, nutrition, and social protection of children is essential for meeting immediate needs and building human capital and resilience.
 These interventions generate positive spillovers across other development goals, such as reducing inequalities, promoting gender equality, enhancing environmental sustainability, and fostering peace and stability.
 By prioritizing children in the allocation of concessional finance, the international community can demonstrate its commitment to leaving no one behind and ensuring a better future for all.

 Child Priority Framework:

-A child priority framework would not only benefit the children themselves, but also the donors and recipients of concessional finance.
-By aligning their policies and funding with the best interests of children, donors can enhance the effectiveness, efficiency, and accountability of their aid.
+A child priority framework would not only benefit children themselves, but also donors and recipients of concessional finance.
+By aligning policies and funding with the best interests of children, donors can enhance the effectiveness, efficiency, and accountability of their aid.
 They can also increase their credibility and legitimacy in the eyes of the public and the partner countries.
 Recipients, on the other hand, can use the framework to identify and prioritize the most pressing needs and gaps in their child-related sectors.
 They can also leverage the framework to mobilize additional resources and coordinate with other stakeholders to achieve better results for children.

 The upcoming replenishment cycles of major multilateral funds present an opportunity to promote the child priority framework.
-By advocating for a child priority in these replenishments, we can ensure that more resources are allocated to the sectors and countries that need them most, and that the performance and results of the financed projects are measured against child-related indicators and outcomes.
+By advocating to prioritize children in these replenishments, we can ensure more resources are allocated to the sectors and countries that need them most, and that the performance and results of financed projects are measured against child-related indicators and outcomes.

 Operationalizing the Framework: